jrcarter/Ada_GUI/README.md

 The Test directory contains boot.html, boot.js, and jquery.min.js.
 These files must be available to every Ada-GUI program.
 It also contains favicon.ico, an icon of Ada.

 Show_All creates at least one of each widget.
 Visibility, playing audio, and responding to key-press events is demonstrated.
 Changing this program is the easiest way to experiment with the sample implementation.
-The audio file glass.ogg is used by Show_All.
+The audio file glass.ogg and image file rgb.jpg are used by Show_All.

 Luhn_Gen calculates Luhn checksum digits.
 Enter the first 15 digits of your credit-card number and it will generate the 16th.